 A climber’s best friend is efficiency.
-The quicker you get to the crag, the more time you have to spend on-route.
+The more quickly you get to the crag, the more time you have to spend climbing.
 So the fewer times you need to pull out your phone, the better.
 That’s where a wrist-mounted supercomputer like the Garmin fēnix 6 Pro comes in handy.
-Capable of navigating, increasing efficiency, and even helps keep you safe, the latest installment of the fēnix line is crammed with so many features, sensors, and smart software, it’s a miracle it hangs lightly enough from your wrist to be forgotten as you chalk up.
+Capable of navigating, increasing efficiency, and even helping keep you safe, the latest installment of the fēnix line is crammed with so many features, sensors, and smart software it’s a miracle that it hangs lightly enough from your wrist to be forgotten as you gun for the summit or chalk up.

 Topo Maps within Arms’ Reach

 A GPS unit is only as good as a climber’s ability to reference it.
-A handheld unit with a big screen will always be easier to use when mapping and planning the day ahead and getting the big-picture.
-But, strapping a topographic map to your wrist so you can reference it as often as you need during an approach, makes getting to the climb easier and more efficient.
-Loading the fēnix 6 Pro with topographic maps makes identifying nearby peaks and picking the right direction at a trail intersection as easy as lifting your arm.
+A handheld unit with a big screen will always be easier to use when mapping out and planning the day ahead—and getting the big picture.
+But strapping a topographic map to your wrist so you can reference it as often as you need during a tricky approach or on a backcountry alpine climb will make your outing that much easier and more efficient.
+Loading the fēnix 6 Pro with topographic maps makes identifying nearby peaks and picking the right direction at trail intersections as easy as lifting your arm.
 The watch uses three global navigation satellite systems (the standard GPS satellite array, GLONASS, and Galileo) to give you a better location fix in challenging environments and weather conditions, so you always know exactly where you are.

 Expertly Plan your Approach

 Don’t burn out before even getting to the good stuff.
-Monitor your progress on the approach and toward the summit, gauge the steepness of the trail, and plan your effort for the day.
+Monitor your progress on the approach and en route to the summit, gauge the steepness of the terrain, and plan your effort for the day.
 The fēnix 6 gives you an easy-to-read profile of your day’s mission.
-It shows you where you are on the climb and gives you data about how much more you have to go, as well as stats on your climbing rate as you head up the hill.
+It shows you where you are on the climb and gives you data about how much farther you have to go, as well as stats on your rate of ascent.

 Elevation is the silent killer.
-It’s easy to forget that you drove from sea level to 5,000 feet and then started hiking even higher in a single day—at least until the headaches and exhaustion kick in.
+It’s easy to forget that you drove from sea level to 5,000 feet and then started hiking uphill, to even greater altitudes, all in a single day—at least until the headaches and exhaustion kick in.
 The Pulse Ox sensor in the fēnix 6 bounces beams of light onto your wrist to gauge how well your body is absorbing the oxygen in the atmosphere and how well acclimated you are to the elevation.
 It simplifies decision making around how much elevation to gain and when you’ve gone high enough for today.